 - Anyone applying to graduate for December 2019 or later, must pay the one-time $100 nonrefundable filing fee.
 If you previously paid the one-time $100 filing fee, you do not need to pay again.

 - How do I apply for concurrent graduate credit?

 - If you complete work in excess of graduation requirements during the semester or summer session in which your graduation occurs, you may petition for concurrent graduate credit.
 You will not be awarded concurrent graduate credit automatically or for credit earned in semesters prior to graduation.
-Petition forms are available from the Office of Evaluations and must be submitted by the schedule adjustment deadline of the term in which the concurrent credit is completed.
+The Concurrent Graduate Petition Form must be completed and submitted by the schedule adjustment deadline of the term in which the concurrent credit is completed.
 Additional information about the Concurrent Graduate Credit policy is available in the University Catalog.

 - What is a graduation evaluation?

 - A graduation evaluation is an official degree evaluation prepared by your graduation advisor that lists your remaining degree requirements.
 The evaluation will show the remaining units needed to complete the degree as of the date the evaluation is prepared.
 Units in progress are included in the total units remaining.
 This is the official document that is used to determine whether you can receive your degree, so make sure you read the evaluation notes carefully and follow up on any issues that the graduation advisor brings to your attention.